elianel/glim/README.md

 ### Baking

 - Make sure to setup the denoiser first (otherwise denoising will be skipped)
-- Setup the scene (mark objects as static, generate lightmap uvs, add lights with baked mode or emissive materials etc.)
+- Setup the scene (mark GameObjects as static, generate lightmap uvs etc.)
+- The lightmapper uses regular Unity light components, make sure to set them to baked
+- Scale In Lightmap is also calculated differently from the Unity lightmapper, readjust it on the renderers if needed
 - Menu Item `Glim > Bake`
 - Adjust settings on the created GameObject and press `Generate Lighting`